ilibs/gosql/README.md

 ```

-If you use struct to generate where conditions, you can
+If you use struct to generate where conditions

 ```go
 //Get where id = 1 and name = "test1"